matter-labs/zksync-lite-docs/docs/faq/tech.md

 ## Maximum throughput

 **zkSync** node infrastructure has been benchmarked to support >8000 TPS (transactions per second).
-Currently, actual transaction throughput has an upper bound of 300 TPS due to the inherent limits of BN256 elliptic curve.
-Unfortunately, Ethereum supports efficient arithmetic operations only for this elliptic curve at the moment.
+Currently, actual transaction throughput has an upper bound of 300 TPS due to the current limitations of the PLONK CRS.
 Yet, this number by far exceeds [the average transaction load on Paypal](https://en.bitcoin.it/Scalability#Scalability_targets) and should be sufficient for a while.

-We are working on fully integrating the [RedShift](https://eprint.iacr.org/2019/1400) support into the zkSync prover (expected completion in Q3 2020).
-Once RedShift is fully operational, the only bottleneck for **zkSync** scalability will be Ethereum's block size capacity which **zkSync** uses to publish its state ∆ updates.
-Current benchmarks of the gas consumption in **zkSync** push the upper bound to over 2000 TPS.
+More importantly, PLONK is one of the few proof systems that allow efficient universal recursion (without such difficulties as the need for cycles of elliptic curves)!
+We already implemented, verified and benchmarked it.
+Recursion allows us to easily implement uncapped blocks in zkSync v1.1 without reimplementing the already audited basic block circuit.
+Moreover, it is the key to the future implementation of privacy and smart contracts.
+We will provide more details later in a separate post.

 ## Transaction finality